Mohammed Hameeduddin: Political career

-Tina Susman, reporting in the Los Angeles Times also chose to quote Hameeduddin, in its coverage of the Ground Zero Mosque controversy.
+Tina Susman, reporting in the Los Angeles Times also chose to quote Hameeduddin in its coverage of the Ground Zero Mosque controversy.

-She noted how he described how some politicians focussed on Muslims, when "looking for a wedge issue."
+She noted how he described how some politicians focused on Muslims, when "looking for a wedge issue."

 She also noted the high regard his Jewish colleagues apparently felt for him, quoting Elie Katz, who joked Hameeduddin encouraged him to be a better Jew, when he knew Katz was missing attending synagogue.

 Hameeduddin was included in a list of prominent Muslim office-holders in "Sons of Abraham: A Candid Conversation about the Issues That Divide and Unite Jews and Muslims".
 The other six individuals offered as examples were Congressional Representatives or Presidential appointees.

 In "Uncle Swamy" Vijay Prashad described the struggles individuals of South Asian ethnic heritage have engaged in to be accepted more fully into the mainstream of American life.
 He praised Teaneck city council for passing a "far-sighted anti-bias resolution" under Hameeduddin's leadership.

 In December 2011 CBS News quoted Hameeduddin in a report about a general problem in New Jersey.
 Hameeduddin told Levon Putney that in 2008 five deputy fire chiefs retired, telling the city they were each owed a substantial payout for unused sick-pay.
 He said that the officials had been trusted to keep track of their own sick-pay.
 Teaneck closed this loophole for its own officials.
-But in 2011 New Jersey Governor Chris Christie called for an end to local officials keeping track of their own sick pay.
+In 2011 New Jersey Governor Chris Christie called for an end to local officials keeping track of their own sick pay.

 In March 2013 Hameedudin was chosen to appear in a panel at the Wilson Center, entitled "American Muslim Local Officials: Challenges and Opportunities".

 Hameeduddin participated as one of three Muslim celebrity judges during the "Crescent Foods Cooking Challenge" at the "Sameer's Eats Halal Food Tour" in July 2013.
 Four cooking teams were challenged to prepare a halal meal with mystery ingredients.